PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 16:49:50
+Last updated: 2024-04-07 16:50:25
-Random Quote: Anyone who goes after him is gonna have to come through me. - Mike Ehrmantraut
+Random Quote: It's only once you've stopped, that you realize how hard it is to start again.
+So you force yourself not to want it. - Ted Mosby